nibortolum/ggprotist/README.md

 ## Installation

-Package is not installable yet.
-It will be soon with:
+ggprotist ca be installed with:

 ``` r
 # install.packages("devtools")